 "Truancy" means ten or more cumulative unexcused absences that count toward truancy of a student between the ages of six and sixteen as determined by the Board's Attendance Policy and Regulation pursuant to N.J.A.C.
 6A: 16-7.6(a)4.iii. and the definition of school day pursuant to N.J.A.C.
 6A:32-8.3.
 Any absence not listed in an excused absence. above shall be an unexcused absence counted toward truancy.

-The parent(s) or legal guardian(s) or adult pupil is requested to call the school office or enter the absence in the Genesis Parent Portal the morning of the pupil's absence to notify the school.
+The parent(s) or legal guardian(s) or adult pupil is requested to call the school office the morning of the pupil's absence to notify the school of the absence.

 Readmission to School After an Absence